failk8s/lab-carvel-passwords/workshop/content/exercises/04-random-numbers.md

 The bigger problem though derives from how Starlark modules work.

-The issue here is that once a module is imported, all global variables, and recursively any data structures referred to by those global variables are frozen.
+The issue here is that once a module has been loaded, all global variables, and recursively any data structures referred to by those global variables are frozen.
 In other words everything in the module becomes read only.

 As a consequence, even though our random number generator appeared to do the